jinoopy/swpp202001-team1/README.md

 Value of this field should be the llvm bin directory, i.e. `llvmscript/llvm-10.0-release/bin.` This field can be updated manually, or in the `-dev` mode, or with giving the right argument to `-build` or `-run` mode.
+We recommend to use `release` build for the compatibility.

 > `"opt-pass": ....`